puffyCid/artemis-api/artemis-docs/docs/Artifacts/windows.md

 - Processes - The [sysinfo](https://github.com/GuillaumeGomez/sysinfo) crate is
   used to pull a process listing using Windows APIs
 - Systeminfo - The [sysinfo](https://github.com/GuillaumeGomez/sysinfo) crate is
-  also to get system information using Winodws APIs
+  also to get system information using Windows APIs
 - The Windows API is also used to decompress proprietary Windows compression algorithms.
   - Artemis will try the Windows API to decompress the data.
 However, if the